A to Z List

 An account that can be used to access TigerXpress to view/pay statements on behalf of a student.
 Students must add authorized users with their account for other persons to be able to view and pay their statements.

-A web-based, administrative software application that provides an online environment allowing users to perform administrative functions in a highly efficient manner.
+A web-based, administrative software application that provides an online environment.
+This environment allows users to perform administrative functions in a highly efficient manner.
 Data is entered into a database, and integrated and shared among different departments across the University.

 (see U Number)